HL7/davinci-deqm/input/pagecontent/datax.md

 For a complete un-edited example see the [MRP Submit Data Operation] and [COL Submit Data Operation] examples.

-#### Collect Data
+### Collect Data
 {: #collect-data}

 In this scenario, the Consumer initiates a [$collect-data] operation to gather any available CQM data for a particular measure from the Producer.
 In response to the operation, the Producer returns a MeasureReport containing data relevant to the Measure.
 The Producer gathers the data requirements as [described](#gather-data-requirements-from-consumer) above in the Submit Data scenario.
 Like the Submit Data scenario, there is no expectation that the data returned represents all the data required to evaluate the quality measure only that all the data submitted is relevant to the calculation of the measure for a particular subject or population.
 Unlike the Submit Data interaction, the exchange is typically incremental as detailed [below](#).

 {% include img.html  img="collect-data-steps.jpg" caption = "Figure 2-5 Collect Data Steps"%}

-##### Collect Data Operation
+#### Collect Data Operation
 {:.no_toc}

-The Consumer uses a Collect Data operation to request any available relevant data for the evaluation of a particular measure from a Producer.
+The Consumer uses a Collect Data operation to request any available relevant data for the evaluation of measures from a Producer.
 Unlike the Submit Data interaction, the collect data exchange is typically incremental.
 This would typically be done on a periodic basis to support incremental collection of quality data.
 The `lastReceivedOn` parameter can be used to indicate when the last Collect Data operation was performed, allowing the Producer to limit the response to only data that has been entered or changed since the last received on date.

 {% include img-narrow.html img="collect-data.jpg" caption="Figure 2-6 Collect data Operation" %}

-###### Incremental and Snapshot Updates
+##### Incremental and Snapshot Updates
 {:.no_toc #collect-updates}

 - Unlike the Submit Data interaction, there is no need for out of band discovery.